AriESQ/CrostiniTips/README.md

 This architecture diagram from the [Crostini Developer Guide](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/crostini_developer_guide.md) is helpful for understanding Crostini's various subsystems and how they interact.
 It should be read in tandem with [Running Custom Containers Under Chrome OS](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/containers_and_vms.md), where the Overview sections gives a concise description of each of the subsystems.
 The following description is intended as a reference you can come back to, and may make more sense after getting some experience with running LXC linux containers.

 On this chart, virtualization boundaries are represented with rounded corners (CrOS, Termina VM, Debian Container).
 Services and daemons are represented with square boxes.
 Communication channels are represented with solid lines.
 The dashed lines appear to represent a launch or initialization rather than a persistent communication channel.
-Note "maitred pid 1" is the only service/daemon with a dashed outline.
+Note `maitred pid 1` is the only service/daemon with a dashed outline.
 This appears to reflect it's unique position as an "agent", which can be discussed later.

 CrOS is Chrome OS, the host's operating system (light blue background).
 Termina VM (pink background) is a special, read-only, virtual machine instance that runs the LXD software that manages the LXC containers.
 Note it is the name of a virtual machine instance, rather than a service.
 In traditional terms it can be referred to as a "guest operating system."
 Debian Container (light yellow background) is an LXC container.
 The default LXC container is named Penguin.
 User-launched containers would be represented alongside Debian Container, as independent instances .